 Filling out the rubric

-Click the Rubric-button in the top right area og the assessment tool to open the Rubric window.
+Click the Rubric-button in the top right area of the assessment tool to open the rubric window.

 - Minimise or open all criteria (example).
-This feature allows the assessor to better overview rubrics with large numbers of criteria.
-Furthermore, if the criteria fill out the rubric window, it's possible to scroll up or down.
+This feature allows the assessor to better see rubrics with large numbers of criteria.
+Furthermore, if the criteria fill out the rubric window, it is possible to scroll up or down.

 - Minimise or open a criteria.